francescovisconti/francescovisconti.github.io/_posts/2026-09-14-do-democracies-do-better-at-the-world-cup.md

 other than free — Argentina in 1978 and Brazil in 1994.
 He reads the pattern as good news for democracies.

-That was enough to make me want to check it properly.
-Descriptive counts of finalists are a perfectly respectable way to start, but they leave open the question that any political scientist will immediately ask: is this democracy doing the work, or is it wealth, population and the geography of FIFA’s qualification slots, all of which happen to travel with democracy?
-So I went and built the dataset.
+That was enough to make me want to dig a bit deeper.
+Descriptive counts of finalists are a perfectly respectable way to start, but they open even more questions: is it democracy doing the work, or is it wealth, population and the geography of FIFA’s qualification slots, all of which happen to travel with democracy?
+So I went a bit further with the analysis.

 This post walks through the whole thing: the theory, the data, the models, and (importantly) the reasons not to over-read the results.
-All the code is here, so you can reproduce or contest any of it.
+All the code is [here](https://github.com/francescovisconti/worldcup-democracy/upload/main), so you can reproduce or improve any of it.

-## Two theories that predict opposite things
+## Two competing theories

 The interesting thing about this question is that plausible arguments run in both directions.